 Taxpayers can claim a tax offset of up to $540 made on behalf of their spouse with an income less than $40,000, unless the spouse has a total superannuation balance of $1,600,000 or more.

 Until 1 July 2013, if an account had $1,000 or less in it, it could not be reduced by fees that are greater than the amount earned by the account.
 At the time of writing (30 June 2017), this protection does not apply.

 The superannuation surcharge was abolished from 1 July 2005.

 Reasonable benefit limits were abolished from 1 July 2007.

-There is no longer any obligation to draw down monies from a superannuation fund at any age.
-However, not taking a pension when one is available means the loss of the benefit being that a fund paying a pension is not taxed on its investment returns.
+There is no obligation to draw down monies from a superannuation fund at any age.
+However, not taking a pension when one is available means the loss of the potential benefit that a fund paying a pension is not taxed on its investment returns.

 Most eligible termination payments (now known as “employment termination payments”) cannot be rolled over into superannuation.
 (For further information, see Taxation.)